VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 <http://www.minigui.com/en/download>

-FMSoft had created the public repositories for MiniGUI core, MiniGUI components on GitHub.
+FMSoft had created the public repositories for MiniGUI core and components on GitHub.
 You can visit them on:

 <https://github.com/VincentWei>